gavin1970/SpaceBattleSim/README.md

 > **SpaceBattleSim.dll.config** is found at the root of the application.

 > **CriticalTransfer** settings enable a risky but powerful last-ditch survival tactic for ships on the brink of destruction.
 When enabled, if a ship's shields drop below 25%, it can sacrifice half of its remaining firepower to instantly restore its shields to full.
 This creates dramatic comeback moments and adds strategic depth, as even a heavily damaged ship has a chance to turn the tide of battle with a well-timed transfer.
 Raiders with this ability become particularly dangerous, as they can survive long enough to unleash devastating counterattacks after recharging their shields.
 The firepower cannot drop below 2 for either ally or raiders, so this is a last-ditch move that can be used multiple times per match based on original firepower the each ship.
-This means Raiders can use this 4 times, Fighters once, and Capital Ships can use this twice within one battle.
+This means Raiders can use this 4 times, **RepairRigs (Healers) can also use this 4 times** (now matching Raiders with 16 base power), Fighters once, and Capital Ships can use this twice within one battle.

 > **Shield Transfer Color**: When a ship performs a critical transfer, the hitbox displayed around the ship changes color.
 Based on the amount of times the ship has performed a critical transfer, the color changes to reflect the increasing risk and desperation of the move.
 During each of as a shipt takes damage, the color will get dim until it's unable to transfer on the last 25%.
 Original power, hitbox is green/25%-red.
 Half power, Cyan/25%-DarkOrchid.
 Quarter power, Orange/25%-BlueViolet.
 Eighth power, Silver/25%-HotPink.